 Furthermore, If you want to get 99% result please visit another post How To Increase Website Speed

 In conclusion, Our suggestion is please read our article with a serious mind if you want any benefit from our website.
-We will hope you will follow our article How to setup w3 total cache and Cloudflare guideline with carefully.
+We will hope you will follow our article How to setup w3 total cache and Cloudflare guidelines with care.